Skip to main content

 • Behaviors that the user observes from outside (URLs, headers, response codes, webhook payload shapes after the factory transforms them).

-• The CLI and webhook configuration — anything users wire into their own systems.
+• The CLI and webhook configuration, anything users wire into their own systems.

 Internal plumbing, infra components, and database schemas don’t belong in public docs even when they’re real.
 The smell test: would an engineer at a competitor learn something operational from this doc?
 If yes, cut it.
 The webhook payloads are a good example: core emits the full IProject mongoose document, but brimble-email/src/factory/webhook.factory.ts reshapes it to a clean schema before delivery.
 The clean schema is what we document.
 The raw IProject with vaultPath, vaultToken, tracking_token, nomadJobId, etc. is not.
+Internal bookkeeping isn’t user-valuable.
+Lines like “Persists a sandbox record with status: starting”, “Hands provisioning off to Heracle”, “Emits a sandbox:ready event”, “Marks the sandbox ready in MongoDB”, “Polls Nomad for the allocation” belong in an engineering RFC, not a doc.
+Users can’t act on internal sequencing; they care about what they observe.
+Rewrite as user-observable behavior:

 4. Files and structure